-NOTICE: If you are experiencing a cough, fever, sore throat, new onset loss of smell, or shortness of breath AND have traveled outside the State of Iowa or have been in contact with a person confirmed or suspected to have COVID-19, please call the McFarland COVID-19 Nurse Phone Line at 515-500-6711.
-Learn More
+NOTICE: If you are experiencing a cough, fever, sore throat, new onset loss of smell, or shortness of breath OR have been in contact with a person confirmed or suspected to have COVID-19, please call 515-500-6711.

 Ophthalmologists are medical doctors (M.D. or D.O.) who specialize in eye care.
 Ophthalmologists are capable of providing a full spectrum of optical, medical and surgical evaluations and treatments of eye disease or visual problems.
 If a person requires medical or surgical care for an eye disease or an eye injury, they will seek the assistance of an ophthalmologist.